 Catch Share policy lowers observer program standards

-The Northeast monitoring program, under Amendment 16 of the Northeast Groundfish Fishery, called the "Northeast Fisheries At-Sea Monitoring Program" (NEFAMP), lowers hiring standards, reduces training of the "monitors", employs basic duties with minimal objectives that will not adequately monitor bycatch.
+The Northeast monitoring program, under Amendment 16 of the Northeast Groundfish Fishery, called the "Northeast Fisheries At-Sea Monitoring Program" (NEFAMP), lowers hiring standards, reduces training of the "monitors", and employs basic duties with minimal objectives that will not adequately monitor bycatch.
 Creating a new monitoring program with lower standards than the established Northeast Fisheries Observer Program (NEFOP), is duplicative and complicates oversight of data quality.
 This is fiscally irresponsible and less efficient than augmenting the current observer program in the Northeast.
-The lowering of observer program standards is contrary to regional, national, and international policy and best practices.
+The lowering of observer program standards, through the creation of a separate position of "at-sea monitors", is contrary to regional, national, and international policy and best practices.

 Please help support our work by becoming an APO member!

 Observer Members - $15/year - This membership is for current or former observers.
 With your membership fee, please tell us briefly about your observer work history.